personnumber3377/personnumber3377.github.io/projects/improving_the_librsvg_stuff.md

 ```

+## Fuzzing results.

+Ok, so after fuzzing with our custom mutator.
+I managed to find quite an interesting assertion failure, though it is in the `cssparser` package: https://gitlab.gnome.org/GNOME/librsvg/-/issues/1117 , but I think it is still a bug in librsvg, because the library expects the values to be non-malformed before passing to it.
+I also managed to rediscover the integer overflow: https://gitlab.gnome.org/GNOME/librsvg/-/issues/1115

+## Fixing crashes and continuing fuzzing.

+Let's add the patches for the stuff and apply them and compile the fuzzers again.

+...

+after a bit of fuzzing, it looks like all the crashes which it finds are in the cairo library.
+Not in the librsvg library.
+Therefore we need to make the fuzzer a bit better.

+## Making the href mutator and the id thing mutator and url thing mutator.

 ## TODO:

 - (Complete) Add a way to process attributes such as "patternUnits" which only has a very specific set of valid input strings (see https://www.geeksforgeeks.org/svg-patternunits-attribute/) I think this can be done by just having a list of acceptable values for each of these types of attributes and then just randomly choosing one.